 Change your baby as soon as the diaper becomes wet or soiled.

 If you are using re-usable diapers, perhaps you should consider disposables some of the time as they sometimes tend to be better for diaper rash.

-Home Remedies for Diaper Rash
+What Home Remedies are good for Diaper Rash?

 The old folks swear that you should use powdered cornflower rather than traditional baby talc to soothe the baby's skin.
 Baby powder contains perfume and additives, as opposed to cornflower which works naturally.
 Sprinkle carefully, as this can trigger breathing problems in little ones.